-- 1. Pull fire alarm and call Public Safety at extension 3333 or (414) 807-9560 from a non-campus phone. - 2.
+- 1. Pull the fire alarm and call Public Safety at 414-930-3333 or 414-807-9560.
 Evacuate students and staff.
-Keep streets, fire lanes, hydrant areas, and walkways clear for emergency vehicles and personnel. - 3.
+Keep streets, fire lanes, hydrant areas, and walkways clear for emergency vehicles and personnel. - 2.
 Be aware of arrival of emergency responders.
-Public Safety or a designee will meet the fire department personnel and provide the location of the fire. - 4.
-Take note of and report anyone missing. - 5.
-Report missing persons to Public Safety immediately. - If trapped by fire, notify the fire department by calling 911 and the Public Safety Department by calling extension 3333. - 6.
-Appropriate university officials may move students, faculty or staff to a relocation site if weather is inclement or building is damaged. - 7.
+Public Safety or a designee will meet the fire department personnel and provide the location of the fire. - 3.
+Take note of and report anyone missing. - 4.
+Report missing persons to Public Safety immediately. - If trapped by fire, notify the fire department by calling 911 and Public Safety at 414-930-3333 or 414-807-9560.

+- 5. Appropriate university officials may move students, faculty, or staff to a relocation site if the weather is inclement or a building is damaged. - 6.
 Do not reenter buildings until they are declared safe by law enforcement, fire department and/or university officials.